-Mrs J Ewing Head of Geography jewing@lymmhigh.org.uk
+Mr S Iddon Head of Humanities/Acting Head of Geography siddon@lymmhigh.org.uk

 GCSE Geography

 This course offers a balanced framework of physical and human themes, and investigates the link between them.
 Students will travel the world from the classroom, exploring case studies in the UK, newly emerging economies (NEEs) and lower income countries (LICs).